seven1m/jqtal/README.md

     var foo = {bar: 'baz'};
     $('body').tal(foo);

-In this example, everything within the `<body>` element is considered part of the jqTAL template.
+In this example, everything within the `<body>` element is considered part of the jqtal template.

 Any object you pass to `tal()` is made available to the template.
 It's also common to wrap several objects in a single parent object, e.g. `{foo: foo, bar: bar}`.

 ## Re-Rendering

-jqTAL is especially useful for updating the same template repeatedly, without recreating all the DOM elements each time.
+jqtal is especially useful for updating the same template repeatedly, without recreating all the DOM elements each time.
 Here are some things to note:

 ### data-repeat

 Loops are a bit tricky.
-Here is the logic jqTAL follows when rendering a `data-repeat` block:
+Here is the logic jqtal follows when rendering a `data-repeat` block:

 WRITE ME